 Full grain – Leather that has not been sanded, buffed, or altered — the highest quality leather.
 Full-grain and top-grain leathers are two industry terms that are often confused with each other.
 Top grain leather is leather that comes from the topmost part of the hide, thus the name.
 Leather is split into two layers and sold as separate products: top grain and split leather.
-The top grain is processed into full-grain leather and corrected grain and the second, the bottom portion is split leather, which traditionally is used for suede products.
+The top grain is processed into full-grain leather and corrected grain The second layer, the bottom portion, is split leather, which traditionally is used for suede products.

 Corrected grain – Leather that has been buffed, sanded or altered to help it retain pigment.